BioComputingUP/GeomeTRe/README.md

 ### Pymol drawing
 PyMOL drawing contains the following axis:
 	- In red, twist axis of each repeat unit(RU) which is always parallel to the longest dimension of the protein
-	- In orange, twist axis of each RU
+	- In green, pitch axis of each RU
-	- In white, yaw axis of each RU
+	- In blue, yaw(curvature) axis of each RU
 The example of PyMOL drawing in png format with explanation text is below

 ![Example of PyMOL drawing](/example_2xqh.png)